Unlisted27/basicrpg/README.md

 After writing all that, I forgot what a README is suposed to have, so i'll put what's on my mind here -I really need some neat ascii art in some part of this project, like that would be absolutly sick -Better do real README stuff, tommorow tho, it's too late.
--Oh ya, find bugs, DM me \n
+-Oh ya, find bugs, DM me
 -also like and subscribe, or whatever GitHub has

 ### Contact me